27 May 2018

-Each hair on your body goes through three distinct phases:
+Each hair on your body goes through four distinct phases:

 These phases tell us that hair loss treatments are linked closely to the way hair grows.
 If a hair is in the telogen phase, you may have to wait until it enters the anagen phase to start growing, even if you started treatment months earlier.